pvtodorov/Sbgnviz-Collaborative-Editor/README.md

 ```
 node server
 ```
-or if you made changes to newt or chise (under public/app) run runbundle script:
+or if you made changes to newt or chise (under public/app) run the script: runbundle:

 ./runbundle.sh